NHSDigital/software-engineering-quality-framework/communities/security-cop.md

 ## Coordinator

 * Initially:
-  * There will be a faciliator group, comprising of a representative from each of the member NHDS directorates (DSC, Product Development, Platforms, Security Architecture)
+  * There will be a faciliator group, comprising of a representative from each of the member NHS Digital directorates (DSC, Product Development, Platforms, Security Architecture)
   * The group will self-organise who faciliates individual sessions & activities
 * Once the community is established:
   * This will be a rotating post on a 3-month basis, requiring a commitment of one day per week